Resolver§

 Resolver: (Request → Varying[types.result]?) ⇒ fromLibrary(library: Library): Resolver

-, and perform the resolution, returning the Varying[types.result]
+the given request, and perform the resolution, returning the Varying[types.result]

 result value.

-does not have a matching Resolver
+If the library does not have a matching Resolver for the request, null

 will be returned.